Rathlin Island: Irish language

-The Irish language (also known locally as Gaelic) was spoken on Rathlin Island for most of the last 2,500 years, prior to being gradually replaced within the community by English through a process of language shift that started in the 17th century.
+The Irish language (Gaelca /ga/) was spoken on Rathlin Island for most of the last 2,500 years, prior to being gradually replaced within the community by English through a process of language shift that started in the 17th century.
 It is not known if the 1722 parish church of the established Church of Ireland preached locally in Irish, English or both, although the Church of Ireland had already translated the Bible and the Book of Common Prayer into Irish, which were used in Ireland and Scotland.
 Initially English was confined to trading with outsiders and amongst a small but growing number of newcomers during the 18th century, most islanders continued to speak Irish.
 Nevertheless knowledge and use of English increased and expanded on Rathlin until English eventually replaced Irish as the common community language probably some time in the middle of the 19th century.
 Irish persisted for a few decades as a family language amongst some islanders until they too switched to English.
 The last native Irish speakers on the island died in the 1950s and 1960s.

 The local dialect shows many features typical for Scottish Gaelic and not found in other dialects of Ireland, e.g. forming plurals with -(e)an /ga/, use of the interrogative có (standard Irish cé), it uses the object pronouns e, i for subjects of finite verbs, etc. It is nevertheless mutually intelligible with dialects of the Irish mainland in the Glens of Antrim.
 The features shared with Irish dialects are typically retentions that were lost in Scotland between the 17th and 20th century rather than innovations common with Irish, e.g. retention of eclipsis of p, t, c, f (but not b, d, g) after some words ending in a consonant (eg. nar bpeacaidh 'our sins', nar bpiúr 'our sister', seacht bpont 'seven pounds').